Santos FC: Intermittency: 1974–1994

-When it seemed that the fate of the club would be hopelessly compromised by debt made millions for the purchase of the luxurious Spa Park, Santos came back to be only eleven shirts who fought and drew crowds.
-In one of the worst moments of its history, which resulted in the loss of the Spa Park and all that was invested in him, Santos rose a charismatic worship, which had its greatest asset in his legions of fans.
+When it seemed that the club would be compromised by debt for the purchase of the luxurious Spa Park, Santos came back to be only eleven shirts who fought and drew crowds.
+While the debt resulted in the loss of the Spa Park and all that was invested in him, Santos maintained a popular fanbase.

-The period began with Santos becoming the vice-champion of the São Paulo state championship of 1980, and the executioner of this final Santos – São Paulo fan striker Serginho – is who would become the idol of the decade Santos.

-Passionate team Belmiro since childhood, the irascible Sérgio Bernardino only felt at home when he was hired by President Milton Teixeira to the team that would compete in the 1993 Brazilian Championship.
-Opportunist, kicking strong and big stamina, Serginho was the terror of the defenses that the Brazilian Championship and became the top scorer with 22 goals.
-The team took the runner-up slot, to win in São Paulo, Rio lose and be overtaken on goal for Flamengo.
+The period began with Santos finishing runners up in the São Paulo state championship in 1980, of which Santos lost to São Paulo striker Serginho – who would later join Santos to become their top goalscorer in 1983.
+A passionate team fan since childhood, Sérgio Bernardino only felt at home when he was hired by President Milton Teixeira to the team that would compete in the 1993 Brazilian Championship.
+An opportunist with stamina, Serginho was the terror of opposition defenses in the Brazilian Championship and became the top scorer with 22 goals.
+The team took the runner-up slot, to win in São Paulo, Rio lost and was overtaken on goal for Flamengo.
 The following year the team became São Paulo state champions in a rally-point competition, ending Corinthians' dream of reaching the championship for the third straight year.
-In the decisive game of ecstasy to Santos, the team defeated Corinthians 1–0 with a Serginho goal in the second half.
-Santos' striker was again the top scorer, this time tied with Chiquinho of Botafogo, with 16 goals.
+In the game to Santos, the team defeated Corinthians 1–0 with a Serginho goal in the second half.
+Santos' striker was the top scorer again, this time tied with Chiquinho of Botafogo, with 16 goals.